Jennifer N. Carpenter profile photo

 New York, NY 10012

-Personal website
+Personal Website

 Before joining NYU, Professor Carpenter worked at Goldman, Sachs & Company in the Fixed Income Division.
-Carpenter received her BS in economics, MA in finance, MA in mathematics, and PhD in finance from the University of Pennsylvania.
+She received her BS in economics, MA in finance, MA in mathematics, and PhD in finance from the University of Pennsylvania.

 • China's financial system